-When a person includes high-fiber foods in their diet, it has many benefits, such as keeping the gut healthy, boosting heart health, and promoting weight loss.
+High-fiber foods can have many benefits, such as keeping the gut healthy, boosting heart health, and promoting weight loss.
 Vegetables, fruits, seeds, lentils, and other plant-based foods can add fiber to the diet.

 According to the most up-to-date